DakotaNelson/robot-street-signs/README.md

 [code_structure]: images/code_structure.png "This diagram shows an overview of the code our code structure.
 Each box is a separate class.
 The solid arrows represent a sub-class instantiation, and the dotted arrows represent communcation over ROS topics.
 The arrows to and from the top communicate with the Neato"

-On the sign identification side, we have the main, StreetSignRecognizer class which receives image data.
-It bounds the sign and passes the bounded image to the TemplateMatcher, which does the sign identification and returns normalized confidences of each template sign to the recognizer.
-The recognizer cumulates these confidences until it is sure of one sign, at which point it publishes that sign the the /predicted_sign topic.
+On the sign identification side, we have the main, `StreetSignRecognizer` class which receives image data.
+It bounds the sign and passes the bounded image to the `TemplateMatcher`, which does the sign identification and returns normalized confidences of each template sign to the recognizer.
+The recognizer cumulates these confidences until it is sure of one sign, at which point it publishes that sign the the `/predicted_sign` topic.

-On the navigation side, we instantiate one node, StreetSignFollower, which publishes ties in with the ROS nav stack and publishes goals to /move_base_simple/goal.
-The goal that it publishes is determined by StateMachine, which outputs coordinates based off of the current state.
-Upon hearing a sign on the /predicted_sign topic, the StreetSignFollower passes it down to the StateMachine and, if a new goal is being published, tells the recognizer that it is sleeping on the /imSleeping topic -- so that the recognizer doesn't try to recognize signs while it is in the middle of turning.
+On the navigation side, we instantiate one node, `StreetSignFollower`, which publishes ties in with the ROS nav stack and publishes goals to `/move_base_simple/goal`.
+The goal that it publishes is determined by `StateMachine`, which outputs coordinates based off of the current state.
+Upon hearing a sign on the `/predicted_sign` topic, the `StreetSignFollower` passes it down to the `StateMachine` and, if a new goal is being published, tells the recognizer that it is sleeping on the `/imSleeping` topic -- so that the recognizer doesn't try to recognize signs while it is in the middle of turning.